pubkey/rxdb/docs-src/data-migration.md

 ## autoMigrate

 By default, the migration automatically happens when the collection is created.
+Calling `RxDatabase.addRxCollections()` returns only when the migration has finished.
 If you have lots of data or the migrationStrategies take a long time, it might be better to start the migration 'by hand' and show the migration-state to the user as a loading-bar.

 ```javascript
 const messageCol = await myDatabase.addCollections({